CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/start-stop-and-upgrade-boxes.md

 fi
 ```

-Here’s another script sample that uses the 0 exit code to indicate that the command completed successfully when connectivity to the Nginx machine is active.
+Here’s another script sample that uses the 0 exit code to indicate that the command is completed successfully when connectivity to the Nginx machine is active.

 ```
 # Check that networking is up.